PowerShell/PSArm/README.md

 allowing you to use PowerShell constructs to build ARM templates.

+We're using this project both
+to better understand how PowerShell could boost ARM authoring, but also as test case for improving DSL support in PowerShell more generally.
+We hope that work here can help us build an inventory of PowerShell DSL patterns, and from those determine what could be implemented at PowerShell or tooling layers to make DSL creation and maintenance easier and more "featureful".

 Because this is currently an experimental project, it is not, at present, planned for official support or maintenance, and may make breaking changes as development continues.